 Reasons to start as a dental hygienist in Germany

-- The German economy is very strong right now (written pre-corona).
+- The German economy is very strong right now (written pre-Covid-19).
 It is very favorable to accommodating skilled foreign labor, unlike its small and conservative southern neighbor, Switzerland.
 You can read more about this here and here.

 - Germany is truly a beautiful country in its own right, but its central location allows easy travel to other beautiful European cities.

 - It is relatively safe to live and work in Germany.

 - Germany boasts a high standard of living.
-Without going into all of the social benefits, the six weeks paid vacation that I enjoy, is more than enough reason for me to highly recommend it.
+Without going into all the social benefits, the six weeks paid vacation that I enjoy, is more than enough reason for me to highly recommend it.

 - Germany is full of fascinating history and interesting facts.
 Don’t miss out on the rich culture and unique heritage of Germany, because of a few ugly historical incidents.